bryantco/digs30032-music-generation/README.md

-# digs30032-music-generation
+# Overview

-Final project for DIGS 30032: Digital Texts II at the University of Chicago
+This repo contains my code and writeup for my final project done for the Spring 2023 iteration of DIGS 30032: Digital Texts II at the University of Chicago.